nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The inputted student's name is invalid or cannot be found.

     * 3a1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the correct command format or to first create a student.

       Use case resumes at step 3.

 * 3b.
 Tuition teacher attempts to tag a student with Subject(s) without first or simultaneously tagging them with a Level.

     * 3b1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user to first tag a student with a Level or do so in the same command.

       Use case resumes at step 3.

 * 3c.
 Subject(s) inputted does not correspond with the Level of the student.

     * 3c1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the valid subjects associated with the Level of the student.

       Use case resumes at step 3.

 * 3d.
 No Subject was inputted.

     * 3d1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the correct command format.

       Use case resumes at step 3.